rfbaylon/Philosophy-Notes/Genres/Analytic/Ethics/Applied Ethics/Death/Abortion/When is a Fetus Valuable.md

 		1. If someone were to accidentally fertilize an egg without realizing a donor couldn't make it for their appointment and couldn't freeze it, they just killed a full human being.
 		2. The existence of these facilities creates one of largest moral failing in the history of the world.
 By creating *so many* fertilized eggs and freezing them, with many of them expiring or failing, IVF facilities kill millions of people every year.
 If one were truly pro-life, these labs would be the first place to protest, not abortion centers.
 	A2: Why does fertilization create personhood?
 Does this belief not just collapse into the potentiality argument above?
+		A2: This is because at conception is the first time a being is made that can rightfully be considered *you*.

 # Heartbeat
 A fetus is valuable in-itself when it develops a heartbeat